GergoOrosz/IEM-Phase-Correction/README.md

 Figure 3: IR decomposition (Midrange+sub / Tweeter), Shure SE846 with the Phase correction filter applied to the audio playback chain.

 Figure 3 shows that the phase correction filter successfully achieves the objectives of this project.
 The Midrange+sub and Tweeter components are aligned in time and both appear to have the same polarity.
 The resulting impulse response has a single/clean positive impulse component that is very similar to the digitally reconstructed minimum phase response.
+Also, before the main impulse peak, pre-ringing appears to be minimal

 Applying this filter of course results in some added latency, but looking at the impulse response, there should be an improvement in the sound signature, particularly in the transient response of the SE846.

 # How does this sound?

 To my ears, the effect is subtle but quite notable.
 Vocals particularly sound more focused and the imaging, instrument separation, and reverb get clearer.
 Interestingly, the tonality also changes a bit, particularly the bass sounds punchier, despite the fact that the filter does not alter the magnitude response of the SE846s at all.
 To me, this confirms just how important the phase response of audio systems can be and shows that the frequency response magnitude does not tell the full story of an IEM.
 I would like to invite everyone reading this who can try it on their Shure SE846s to share their thoughts on the potential subjective improvements in the sound.
+Of course, it is important to do any evaluations using good quality recordings.

 Please note that this filter will not work as intended on any other IEM models.

 Any questions, please get in touch in the comments.